ElucidataInc/polly-docs/docs/TechEcosystem/Data Security.md

 Polly has been designed by embracing Zero Trust Policy as one of its core security principles.
 Several safety measures have been put in place even for cases where an attacker might have access to compromised credentials.

-- Multi-Factor Authentication (MFA): All Administrators on the production Account for AWS have Multi-Factor Authentication(MFA) enabled to mitigate the possibility of a break-in.
+**- Multi-Factor Authentication (MFA):** All Administrators on the production Account for AWS have Multi-Factor Authentication(MFA) enabled to mitigate the possibility of a break-in.

-- Access logs: Upon the users' request and use case, we can provide you with access to AWS logs for both resources and users who had access to the production environment.
+**- Access logs:** Upon the users' request and use case, we can provide you with access to AWS logs for both resources and users who had access to the production environment.

-- Encrypted passwords: We do not store users' passwords in our database.
+**- Encrypted passwords:** We do not store users' passwords in our database.
 They are salted and stored within AWS Cognito wherein no member of Elucidata has the ability to view them.
 Encryption of secrets like STS tokens(temporary authorisation tokens) is done at rest.

-- Role-based access control: To enforce the Principle of Least Privilege Access(POLP) in a more effective way, resources, and operations are managed by a robust Role-based access control system (RBAC).
+**- Role-based access control:** To enforce the Principle of Least Privilege Access(POLP) in a more effective way, resources, and operations are managed by a robust Role-based access control system (RBAC).
 The system allows an admin in an organization to create teams, map Polly components to these teams and assign data access levels depending on user roles.

-- Health monitoring: We use prometheus to monitor our kubernetes clusters, resource usage (RAM, CPU and disk), pods, nodes and kubernetes services.
+**- Health monitoring:** We use prometheus to monitor our kubernetes clusters, resource usage (RAM, CPU and disk), pods, nodes and kubernetes services.
 We have also configured alerts for unexpected events on the PollyHealth Dashboard, which is used to learn about the availability and operation status of Polly’s services.
 AWS is responsible for protecting Polly's infrastructure under their shared Responsibility Model.

-- Risk assessment: We do Third Party VAPT (Vulnerability Assessment and Penetration Testing) audits twice in a financial year.
+**- Risk assessment:** We do Third Party VAPT (Vulnerability Assessment and Penetration Testing) audits twice in a financial year.
 Vulnerability Assessments are done every quarter.
 We also perform third party risk assessment annually to monitor and mitigate risks across the organization.

 ## Infrastructure security